 Almost every law firm buys their cover through insurance brokers, so brokers totally dominate market distribution.
 A good broker's market knowledge lowers premium spend and provides valuable advice and support throughout the insurance period, especially on claims.
 We are a specialist broker so for a quotation or free advice please contact us.

-Rates for this insurance typically range between 2% and 5% of fee income depending on normal risk factors and market competition.
-But rates can also be higher (eg up to 10% for conveyancing work) or lower than this depending on the work undertaken, claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.
-You must also bear in mind that minimum premiums will apply and these will vary between different insurers.
+Rates for this insurance typically range between 2% and 5% of fee income depending on the usual risk factors and market competition.
+But rates can also be higher (eg up to 10% for conveyancing work) or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.

 If you stop trading you will be required by the SRA to carry run-off insurance which is usually a multiple of the annual premium, usually three times the annual premium for a six year period of cover.

 The history of this market shows that it's foolish to buy solicitors' professional indemnity insurance as a 'commodity' purchased only on its price.
 Professional indemnity is commercial insurance and coverage disputes still occur.
 There is also a high churn rate of insurance companies entering and exiting the market, so use a specialist broker to get some good advice.